Skip to main content

 Install an app by its catalog ID:

-rig catalog install blocks until the install job completes and returns the app’s name and URL when it’s done.
-From inside a workspace VM, omit --workspace.
+rig recipe app install blocks until the install job completes and returns the app’s name and URL when it’s done.
+From inside a workspace VM, omit -w/--workspace.
 For programmatic installs that need to fire-and-forget or track the job ID separately, use Install Catalog App and Get Job Status directly.

 Access the installed app